makkahwi/asac-works/Challenges/3/README.md

 ## Approach & Efficiency

-The approach was simply to go through the elemnts of given array one-by-one n check weather the element equals to given key.
-If yes it would return the index n break the loop, if not, it would check if current element is bigger thatn key and if so the loop would break.
-Otherwise loop would keep going through elements of given array.
+The approach was to set a default start, middle n end point for the search process, n then go into a loop to start looking for the given key.
+If the given key is in the middle, middle point will be return as an answer.
+If middle point is bigger than given key, the middle n end points will be changed to look into the first half only of the previous search range, else if middle is smaller, the start n middle points will be updated so that the search range will cover the second half only of the previous search range.

 Big O:
-Time: O(arr.length)
+Time: O(arr.length /4)
 Space: O(1)